-We strongly recommend the proposed amendment to HB 2532 to provide clarification regarding standards and the certification of these products.
+1. We strongly recommend the following amendment be added to the list of terms defined in subsection 2 to provide clarification regarding standards and the certification of these products.
 The change that we are proposing is consistent with guidance from EPA as well as recent legislation at the Federal and state levels.
 This amended language requires that filters be independently certified to meet NSF standards for lead reduction by accredited certification bodies.
 It clarifies the bill's reference to NSF/ANSI 53 by specifying the requirement for lead reduction which is necessary.
 It broadens the requirement to include NSF/ANSI 42 which addresses the reduction of particulate lead in drinking water.
 It further adds the "latest version" of NSF/ANSI 53 & 42 to ensure incorporation of the latest advancements of the standard in Missouri's implementation.
 This important proposed amendment reads: